- Brand name

 Do not take SERTRA if you have ever had an allergic reaction to sertraline hydrochloride or any of the ingredients listed at the end of this leaflet.

-Some of the symptoms of an allergic reaction may include a skin rash, itchiness, difficulty breathing and swelling of the face.
+Some of the symptoms of an allergic reaction may include a skin rash, itchiness, hives on the skin, shortness of breath, wheezing, difficulty breathing and swelling of the face.

 These medicines can cause an exaggerated response to SERTRA.